patrickfrey/mewa/doc/tutorial.md

 ### Production Head Attributes
 The attributes **L1**,**L2**,... are defining the production to be left associative with a priority specified as a number.
 The attributes **R1**,**R2**,... are defining the production to be right associative with a priority specified as a number.
+A greater priority number means a higher priority.
+Production priorities are used to define operator precedence.

 ### Source
 ```